-Quarterly Review, vol. xxv.
+^{} Quarterly Review, vol. xxv.

-were paid off, "the high gratification I experienced the other day, in being received on board with three hearty cheers.
+"You may imagine" (he writes, just before the ships were paid off) "the high gratification I experienced the other day, in being received on board with three hearty cheers.
 It is this which constitutes my truest satisfaction, not a little enhanced by the happiness of seeing them all safe and well at Deptford, among their families and friends."